Over $78 million in verdicts and settlements in 19 years.

 - Bicycles always must yield to pedestrians.

-- Oregon's new Stop as Yield law (pdf printable pocket guide): A person riding a bicycle who is approaching an intersection where traffic is controlled by a stop sign or a flashing red light may, without violating the law (ORS 811.265), do any of the following without stopping if the person slows the bicycle to a safe speed and yields to other traffic: (a) Proceed through the intersection. (b) Make a right or left turn onto a two-way street. (c) Make a right or left turn onto a one-way street in the direction of traffic upon the one-way street.
+- Oregon's new Stop as Yield law (PDF): A person riding a bicycle who is approaching an intersection where traffic is controlled by a stop sign or a flashing red light may, without violating the law (ORS 811.265), do any of the following without stopping if the person slows the bicycle to a safe speed and yields to other traffic: (a) Proceed through the intersection. (b) Make a right or left turn onto a two-way street. (c) Make a right or left turn onto a one-way street in the direction of traffic upon the one-way street.

-Oregon Bike Law Resources
+Oregon Bike Law Sources

-- Oregon Revised Statutes Chapter 814 —
+- Oregon Revised Statutes Chapter 814 โ

-Pedestrians; Passengers; Livestock; Motorized Wheelchairs; Vehicles With Fewer Than Four Wheels 2017 EDITION
+Pedestrians; Passengers; Livestock; Motorized Wheelchairs; Vehicles With Fewer Than Four Wheels 2023 EDITION

 PEDESTRIANS; MOTORCYCLES; BICYCLES; SCOOTERS

-- Oregon Department of Transportation Bike and Pedestrian Manual
+- Oregon Bike and Pedestrian Resources

-One interesting new Department of Transportation study found (published February 2023), contrary to some bike lane skeptics who suggest that protected bike lanes, separated bike lanes, buffered bike lanes, actually make cycling more dangerous, "Separated bike lanes show a clear trend...a transportation agency [installing one] can expect to see a reduction in bicycle crashes."
+Another interesting new Department of Transportation study found (published February 2023), that protected bike lanes, separated bike lanes, buffered bike lanes reduce bicycle crashes and conflicts with motor vehicles:

 Bicycle vs. Auto Accidents - What is the bicycle 'right of way?'